lisefrac/redtrilliumgardens.com/content/buy-plants.md

 ## "Okay, so what's your next event?"

-The next event is the **Leominster Farmers' Market: Saturday, September 7, 2024, from 11am to 2pm in Monument Square in Leominster, MA.**
+The next event is the **Newton Farmers' Market: Tuesday, September 17, 2024, from 1:30pm to 6pm in Cold Spring Park (1094 Beacon St.) in Newton, MA.** This market is part of the Grow Native Massachusetts' popup market series, and we'll be joined by three other native plant nurseries.

-The Ashby Farmers Market will follow on Sunday, September 8, 2024, from 9am to noon on the Ashby Town Common (1 South Rd) in Ashby, MA.
+The Ashby Farmers Market will follow on Sunday, September 22, 2024, from 9am to noon on the Ashby Town Common (1 South Rd) in Ashby, MA.

 Generally speaking, during the season (May-October) season we plan to be at 2-4 markets a month -- primarily the Leominster and Ashby, MA Farmers' Markets.
 Look for the bright red popup tent!